Car electrical systems – Tools for electrical diagnosis

 The test light should have a reasonably long lead so it can even be used further away from the vehicle’s battery.
 The lead should have a proper clamp to secure it to a plus or minus pole of a battery or somewhere else in the car.

 Make sure to use a test light with a bulb wattage in par with the power in the circuit you’ll be testing.
-Testing a 20W lead with a 0.1W lamp (like a LED) makes no sense and will only provide misleading testing results.
+Testing a 20W circuit with a 0.1W lamp (like a LED) makes no sense and will only provide misleading testing results.
 Ideally, you’ll end up with a set of different test lights with different wattages.

 Battery charger/maintainer: